itsAnchorpoint/Chernobyl-Relay-Chat/README.md

 # Chernobyl Relay Chat Rebirth
 An IRC-based chat app for Anomaly, originally developed by TKGP for CoC.
 Features an independent client as well as in-game chat, automatic death messages, and compatibility with all other addons.

+## Note
+Currently new russian translations are done using translator.

 # Official CRCR Discord Server
 [Join](https://discord.gg/crcr) to get help, leave feedback or just to hang out!